 Prior to the change that became effective on August 1, 2000, Section 514.02 only allowed for criminal penalties.
 If a subcontractor wanted to somehow get its civil attorney’s fees paid for, it was forced to go through the expensive and lengthy process of obtaining a mechanic’s lien and foreclosing on the property and then recover its attorney’s fees.
 Section 514.02 now provides a remedy when the homeowner has paid the general contractor, but the general contractor refuses to pay its subcontractors absent a mechanic’s lien foreclosure.
 Worth noting, a mechanic’s lien foreclosure is still an effective way for contractors to get payment for its services when a homeowner flatly refuses to pay.

 Minn.
-Stat. §514.02, subd.
-1(a) states,
+Stat. § 514.02, subd.
+1a, states,

-A person injured by a violation of subdivision 1 may bring a civil action and recover damages, together with costs and disbursements, including costs of investigation and reasonable attorney fees, and receive other relief as determined by the court, including without limitation, equitable tracing.
+A person injured by a violation of subdivision 1 may bring a civil action and recover damages, together with costs and disbursements, including costs of investigation and reasonable attorney fees, and receive other relief as determined by the court, including, without limitation, equitable tracing.
 A civil action under this subdivision may be brought:

 (1) against the person who committed the theft under subdivision 1; and

-(2) for an improvement to residential real estate made by a person licensed, or who should be licensed, under section 326B.805, against a shareholder, officer, director, or agent of a corporation who is not responsible for the theft but how knowingly receives proceeds of the payment as salary, dividend, loan repayment, capital distribution, or otherwise.
+(2) for an improvement to residential real estate made by a person licensed, or who should be licensed, under section 326B.805, against a shareholder, officer, director, or agent of a corporation who is not responsible for the theft but who knowingly receives proceeds of the payment as salary, dividend, loan repayment, capital distribution, or otherwise.